-I created this site back in the beginning of 2018, as a space to post my writing “anonymously” each day as an outlet for a lot of pain, grief, and loss that was occurring in my life at the time due to a very painful divorce, the slow death of a very beloved non-profit I ran, a series of other life changes, and ongoing mental health challenges that led to dangerous addictive behaviors and several suicide attempts.
+I created this site back in the beginning of 2018, as a space to post my writing “anonymously” each day as an outlet for a lot of pain, grief, and loss that was occurring in my life at the time due in a large part to a divorce, the slow death of a very beloved non-profit I ran, a series of other life changes, and ongoing mental health challenges that led to addiction, increased isolation, and suicidal ideation.

 The name comes from the very first poem ever posted to this site and the accompanying piece of artwork of the same name by my good friend Riley Theodore (seen below).
 This mixed-media collaboration, the first of several, kicked off the site, and set the tone for all that followed.

 In the years since, I have worked hard to stay true to the words I wrote here, healing and growing through active involvement with others, honest reflection and introspection, a great deal of personal development and therapy, and daily meditation practice.
-Though recovery and self-care is a life-long journey, I can proudly say that I have come a long way since I first started this blog, and am in a much better place (though I definitely still have a long ways to go, and need to be honest with myself and patient along the way).
+Though recovery and self-care is a life-long journey, I can proudly say that I have come a long way since I first started this blog, and I continue to work to move forward, learning from each new experience I am presented with.

 What to Expect